JoshLessard/Battleship/README.md

 # Battleship
-An implementation of the class Milton Bradley Battleship board game.
+An implementation of the classic Milton Bradley Battleship board game.

 # Ships
 * Carrier: five (5) holes